Park City Canyons Ski Resort

 Is it difficult to elope in Utah?

-Utah is a very easy state to elope in because it does not require an appointment at the county clerk office to receive a marriage license nor does it require a waiting period.
-It is valid for 32 days from the day you pick it up.
+Depending on the county clerk office, the marriage license is valid for 30-32 days from the day you pick it up.
 You will need an ordained officiant and two witnesses over the age of 18 to sign the license.
 A family member or friend can easily be ordained online via the Universal Life Church within minutes.

 When should we elope on the slopes?